Baku Victory Parade of 2020: Before the parade

 In early December, it was revealed that a victory parade would be held on 10 December in Azadliq Square, Baku, capital of Azerbaijan.
 Traffic was restricted on some streets and avenues to ensure the safety of military parade-related equipment.
 On 5 December, the Azerbaijani Armed Forces started training exercises for the parade.
 On December 8, a training exercise was held at the military parade, during which the military booty seized by the Azerbaijani Armed Forces from Armenia was demonstrated.
 Also, training flights of Azerbaijani Air Force planes and helicopters were carried out over Baku.

 On 9 December, President of Turkey, Recep Tayyip Erdoğan arrived by plane at the Heydar Aliyev International Airport in Baku.
 Erdoğan was greeted by Azerbaijani officials and Turkish diplomats in Baku.
 He was accompanied by his wife Emine Erdoğan, foreign minister Mevlüt Çavuşoğlu, defence minister Hulusi Akar, spokesman of the ruling Justice and Development Party Ömer Çelik, the party's deputy chairman Mahir Ünal, spokesman of the presidential administration İbrahim Kalın and Turkish Presidential Administration Public Relations Director Fahrettin Altun.

-On 10 December, Ilham Aliyev and Erdoğan visited the visited the Martyrs' Lane, and laid wreaths at the Eternal Torch monument.
+On 10 December, Ilham Aliyev and Erdoğan visited the Martyrs' Lane, and laid wreaths at the Eternal Torch monument.
 Then, they went to Alley of Honor to honor the memory of former President of Azerbaijan, Heydar Aliyev, and laid wreaths at his grave.
 Both Aliyev and Erdoğan prayed in the Mosque of the Martyrs.